ONLINE FLOODPLAIN TOOL

 **For City floodplain administration, contact the City Development Services at 552-6630 and visit the website here.

 Draft Missoula County & City of Missoula Floodplain Maps

 The Federal Emergency Management Agency (FEMA) provided local officials with a draft version of updated floodplain maps for Missoula County and the City of Missoula on August 14, 2013.
 The updated maps are Flood Insurance Rate Maps which identify areas associated with a risk of being impacted by a flood with a one percent chance of occurring in any year, also known as a 100-year flood.

 The Missoula County and City of Missoula floodplain maps are being updated in conjunction with a nationwide effort to modernize floodplain maps for flood prone communities.
 Missoula’s floodplain maps have not been updated in over 25 years.
 The updating project for Missoula, begun by FEMA in 2004, converts Missoula’s existing paper floodplain maps to digital maps.
 In some areas, detailed mapping studies were also conducted, incorporating survey work, hydrologic and hydraulic analyses and updated mapping to identify flood risks.
 Because the new floodplain maps are digital, more accurate flood risk information will be more easily accessible for individual properties.

 Release of the draft flood insurance rate maps marked the beginning of the community review process during which citizens and local officials provided comments or appealed the draft maps and information.
-The public comment period closed on January 21, 2014 and FEMA is currently reviewing the submitted comments and appeals.
+The public comment period closed on January 21, 2014 and FEMA has completed their review of the submitted comments and appeals.
 FEMA's review resulted in changes to seven (7) floodplain maps which are identified with "2014" on the pdfs available below.
 Upon completion of the review process, finalization of the maps, and adoption of an updated floodplain management ordinance by Missoula County and the City of Missoula, new flood insurance rate maps will go into effect for flood insurance.